 Being injured at work can have a devastating effect on your quality of life

-Arnold Dallas McPherson are experts in WorkCover matters.
+Arnold Dallas McPherson Injury Lawyers are experts in WorkCover Claim matter and can get you the compensation you deserve.

 We help with all parts of WorkCover claims, often assisting clients all the way from completing their initial claim form, right through their lump sum payout.
 We form a close supportive relationship with our clients.
 We won’t leave people stranded for issues that arise throughout the claims process, such as weekly payment disputes or denial of medical treatment at Conciliation.
 Many firms leave their clients to sort these things out themselves.
 We do not believe in this approach.